ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+him frrniently
+Five bullets from the niggers Mausers

+jgC icoEf CuMark

+Tub Position of the Hostile Forces about Ladysmith

+Human Life
+The averago of human life according to
 Prof Warren is about 33 years One

 quarter die previous to the age of seven